 Before I get into the meat and potatoes of the point of all this, I need to make something abundantly clear!
 I’m not pretending to be a psychologist, or undermining psychiatry, or any of the myriad disciplines that come together around mental illness.
 There are indeed physical diseases inside the brain, horrible bugs and drugs that diminish function and there are enduring conditions that push the brain and it’s emergent mind to be at odds with one and other; let alone a mind at odds with its own reality.
 Deep and dangerous stuff that needs professional support with honed skills, useful tools, a lorry load of Unconditional Positive Regard, a bucket full of knowledge and an ethical obligation to take action.
 The last thing we need at the end of a global catastrophe, is people’s emotions subjected to coffee-shop psychobabble from enthusiastic amateurs, searching for Ids on a chaise longue.

-I have had the benefit of psychological counselling to cope with the anxiety caused from several years of institutional bullying, so I know the difference between that and me rambling about fixing my crappy mood.
+I have had the benefit of psychological counselling to cope when shit happens, so I know the difference between that and me rambling about fixing my crappy mood.
 As the title of this blog suggests (and amongst many other available interpretations) you got to shift your perspective, to see something different.

 Hence banging on about your senses not just being the mechanical stimuli that pile in through your biological detectors, but also the formulation of that stimuli into a sense of the world.
 The set of patterns, combined with memories, concepts, recognitions, relieving knowns and scary unknowns that make up perception and produce a physical feeling of yourself in that context.
 That’s right, your perception creates a feeling, not just an emotion, but also a physical feeling and one that often, you can’t easily describe.
 Afterall what does feeling something, actually mean?